adriensieg/agentic-auth0-hackaton/README.md

 9. Next time user asks about rides, your server asks Auth0: **"Give me this user's Uber token"**
 10. Auth0 returns the token → you call Uber API → done!

+User visits your auth URL → redirected to Auth0 → Auth0 redirects to Uber login User approves Uber permissions → Uber issues tokens to Auth0 Auth0 stores tokens in its Token Vault (encrypted, per-user) Your MCP server asks Auth0 for the user's Uber token when a tool is called MCP server calls Uber API with that token

 ### Solution 1 — ChatGPT is authenticated with any AI Assistant

 The **AI assistant SDK** - known as **connectors** lets developers bring their **own products** directly into AI Assistant interface with **custom Ul components**, **API access**, and **user context** that can **persist** across chats.
 It's built on Model Context Protocol (**MCP**), which defines how ChatGPT communicates with our app through **tools**, **resources**, and **structured data**.